Supergiovane/node-red-contrib-knx-ultimate/README.md

 <p>
 <h3>MSG FORMAT</h3>
-The Node Device accepts input and output.
+The Node Device accepts flow's input and transmits flow's output.
 Below, an explanation of the message's format to be sent to or trasmitted from the node.<br /><br />
 <b>YOU CAN SEND THIS TO THE NODE</b><br />
 <code>msg.readstatus=true</code>: Issues a read request to the KNX bus.
 You'll expect a 'response' from the bus.
 When you issue a 'read' request, you can only override the group address specified in the <b>Group Address</b>, with <code>msg.knx.destination</code>.
-If you've selected <i>Listen to all Group Addresses (using ETS file)</i>, the node will issue a 'read' request to ALL group addresses specified in the ETS csv file.<br />
+If you've selected <i>Listen to all Group Addresses (using ETS file)</i>, the node is able to issue a 'read' request to ALL group addresses specified in the ETS csv file.<br />
-<code>msg.payload</code>: issues a write or response (based on the options <b>Output Type</b> above) to the KNX bus.<br />
+<code>msg.payload</code>: value to be transmitted to the KNX bus.
+You can issue a write (default) or response request (based on the options <b>Output Type</b> above) to the KNX bus.<br />
 <code>msg.knx.event</code>: "GroupValue_Write" or "GroupValue_Response", overrides the option <b>Output Type</b> above.<br />
 <code>msg.knx.destination</code>: for example "0/0/1", overrides the node's <b>Group Address</b>.<br />
 <code>msg.knx.dpt</code>: for example "1.001", overrides the <b>Datapoint</b> option.
 (Datapoints can be sent as 9 , "9" , "9.001" or "DPT9.001")<br />